-- Brand and Product Management in University of Wisconsin (Madison, WI)
+- Brand and Product Management at the University of Wisconsin (Madison, WI)

 - Product management course in New York University, Leonard N. Stern School of Business (New York, NY)

-- Masters in Management in University of London (London, UK)
+- Masters in Management at University of London (London, UK)

-- Great Product Managers are made, not born course in Carnegie Mellon University (Pittsburgh, PA)
+- Great Product Managers are made, not born course at Carnegie Mellon University (Pittsburgh, PA)

-How do you see product management changing in 2019?
+How do you see product management changing in 2021?
 Do you have anything to add to the trends above?
 Just feel free to leave your comment below.
-And have a wonderful start of the next year!
+And have a wonderful start to the next year!